lxmliu2002/lxmliu2002.github.io/_pages/about.md

 # 🪽 Beyond Academics

-I love **music, literature, travel and badminton**.
-I am a **campus singer** at Renmin University of China and have been invited to participate in various concerts and music festivals at RUC.
-I am also a **musician at NetEase Cloud Music**, and my stage name is [艾诺 Ayinor](http://music.163.com/#/artist?id=36180214).
-Recently, I am also working on my own new song, so stay tuned!
+I like **music, billiards, traveling and badminton**.
+At the same time, I am also keen to try various positions of student work.
+I am a **warm-hearted person**.
+If you encounter any problems, you can always come to me and I will do my best to help you.

 <style>
   .logo-row {